Bose Award for Excellence in Teaching

 - Professor Srini Devadas, EECS

-- Professor Lorna Gibson, Materials Science & Engineering
+- Professor Lorna Gibson, Materials Science and Engineering

 - Professor Leslie Kaelbling, EECS